 American Marketing Association (AMA)

 This association is a collegiate chapter of the American Marketing Association known as the Student American Marketing Association at Ohio Northern University, organized for the mutual benefit of students interested in the field of marketing.

-This association is a collegiate chapter of CEO.
-Over the last decade, CEO has helped thousands of student entrepreneurs gain the opportunities and resources to inform, support and inspire them in their entrepreneurial endeavors.
+This association is a collegiate chapter of NEO.
+Over the last decade, NEO has helped thousands of student entrepreneurs gain the opportunities and resources to inform, support and inspire them in their entrepreneurial endeavors.